Q: What clothing and footwear should I wear for Nordic Walking?

 Q: Can I use trekking poles for Nordic Walking?

-A: No. Trekking poles do not have the correct handstraps to allow you to push downwards and gain the required forward propulsion.
+A: No. Trekking poles do not have the correct handstraps to allow you to gain the required forward propulsion.
 Trekking poles also generally do not have an angled rubber paw for use on hard surfaces.

 Q: Do I really have to attend a beginners’ course?
 Isn’t it just ‘walking with sticks’?

 A: Attending a beginners’ course is a must as there is a lot more to Nordic Walking than meets the eye.
-It takes at least four sessions for people to become familiar walking with the poles, and to learn the correct, safe and effective Nordic Walking technique.
+It generally takes four sessions for people to become really familiar walking with the poles, but this depends on the individual.
+Some people learn the correct, safe and effective Nordic Walking technique in just a couple of sessions.
 If you cannot make the course dates, you can also book in for one-to-one sessions with Laura to suit your schedule.